ljtamang/DeepCodeSet/README.md

 ## About Metadata

 ### Logical Steps (logical_step)
-A logical step is a concise sentence  that describes at avery high level the functionality of a chunk of code with respect to the overall goal of the code.
+A logical step is a concise sentence  that describes at a very high level the functionality of a chunk of code with respect to the overall goal of the code.
 It refers mostly to objects and relations of the domain/problem being solved.
 It link the code chunk to the story/real-world application at a very high level.

 Here,
 * Chunk of the code referes to the logically seperable block of code with subgoals